ANCAMABEBA/Module11/README.md

 --

 ## Data
 In this application, we will explore a dataset from Kaggle.
 The original dataset contained information on 3 million used cars.
-The provided dataset contains information on 426K cars to ensure the speed of processingthis is all lowercase text in a github readme. https://github.com/ANCAMABEBA/Module11/blob/main/Data/practical_application_II_starter.zip
+The provided dataset contains information on 426K cars to ensure the speed of processing. https://github.com/ANCAMABEBA/Module11/blob/main/Data/practical_application_II_starter.zip

 ---